Abdelrhman-Gamal99/Embedded-System-Online-Diploma/unit 2_C Programming/C Basics/Assignment 2/problem 7/README.md

-# C Program To Factorial of a Number
+# C Program To Find Factorial of a Number
 # test 1
 ![output](output1.png)
 # test 2